 Chift Pist - Constant height in the fish tank–pump in the sump tank.

-Deep Water Culture (DWC) - also known as floating system or raft method is a aquaponics method of plant production where the plants are grown on rafts (polystyrene or foam boards) that float on top of the water in the raft bed.
-The nutrient-filled water flows continuously from the fish tank through the filtration process then to the raft tank where the plants are grown and then back to the fish tank.
+Deep Water Culture (DWC) - also known as the floating system or raft method, is an aquaponics method of plant production where the plants are grown on rafts (polystyrene or foam boards) that float on top of the water in the raft bed.
+The nutrient-filled water flows continuously from the fish tank through the filtration process, then to the raft tank where the plants are grown and then back to the fish tank.
 Most often, the raft tank is separate from the fish tank.

 Expanded clay - Grow media that is fired into a kiln that expands into porous clay balls.

 Flow Rate - How much water a pump puts out per minute, specified in gallons per hour (GPH) or gallons per minute (GPM), or the rate of flow in a pipe.